fahiramaricar/Portfolio/README.md

 #### Created dynamic Excel reports analyzing the popular content categories.
 Revealed key trends and strategic insights, aiding data-driven decision-making.
 ### Clickable link to view the project
 ### Excel Project
+### Project details
+#### Social Buzz, rapidly growing technology unicorn in the realm of social media and content creation, faced a big challenge.
+Due to their rapid growth and digital nature of their core product, the amount of data that they create, collect and must analyze is huge.
+In response to this challenge, we followed a structured process which involves:
+#### - Collecting appropriate datasets to work with and understanding its landscape
+#### - Cleaning and preparing data for analysis
+#### - Crafting sophisticated data models
+#### - Conducting in-depth analysis to extract valuable insights

 <style>
 .responsive-wrap iframe{ max-width: 100%;}
 </style>